emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have a custom player. ❌

 ***
-## EnjoyTown
+## Qstream
 ### Score: 14/26
-1. Streams load very fast. ✔️
+1. Sources take some time to load. ❌
-1. Content is 1080p, and can be lowered. ✔️
+1. Content is 1080p, but it cannot be lowered. ⚠️
-1. Good for both new and old content. ✔️
+1. Finds popular things with no issue, including older content. ✔️
-1. Has 8 servers but does not auto-switch if one fails. ⚠️
+1. Has 4 servers and does autoswitch if one fails. ✔️
 1. Site does not have episode auto-next. ❌
-1. Sites UI is good, feels very modern. ✔️
+1. Sites UI is alright but has room for improvement. ⚠️
-1. Site has subtitles for most content. ✔️
+1. Has built in subtitles for most content. ✔️
 1. Has movies, shows and anime. ✔️
-1. Site does not have watch lists, continue watching or history. ❌
+1. Site has watch lists and continue watching, but you cannot be synced across devices. ⚠️
-1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site gives recommendations on each movies page, but is otherwise lacking content discoverability. ⚠️
 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site works well, but doesn't look too great on mobile. ⚠️
+1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌

 ***